emilianoyoung/ai/_posts/2019-12-06-synthesizing-an-artificial-synapse-for-artificial-intelligence.md

 ---
 category: news
 title: "Synthesizing an artificial synapse for artificial intelligence"
-excerpt: "PITTSBURGH (Dec.
-6, 2019) --In science fiction stories from \"I, Robot\" to \"Star Trek,\" an android's \"positronic brain\" enables it ...
-For that reason, researchers are turning to neuromorphic computer and artificial neural networks that work more like the human brain.
-However, with current technology, it is both challenging and expensive to ..."
+excerpt: "For that reason, researchers are turning to neuromorphic computer and artificial neural networks that work more like the human brain.
+However, with current technology, it is both challenging and expensive to replicate the spatio-temporal processes native to the brain, like short-term and long-term memory, in artificial spiking neural networks ..."
 publishedDateTime: 2019-12-06T16:18:00Z
 sourceUrl: https://www.eurekalert.org/pub_releases/2019-12/uop-saa120619.php
 type: article